tum-esm/em27-retrieval-pipeline/paper/paper.md

 # Summary

-The EM27/SUN [@Gisi2011;@Hase2016] is an FTIR spectrometer used to perform solar absorption measurements to derive column-averaged atmospheric concentrations of greenhouse gases (GHGs).
-In support of ESA, the COllaborative Carbon Column Observing Network (COCCON) [@Frey2019;@Alberti2021;@Herkommer2024] has been established to offer a framework for the operation and data analysis of the EM27/SUN, ensuring the generation of fiducial GHG observations.
+The EM27/SUN [@Gisi2011;@Hase2016] is a Fourier-transform infrared (FTIR) spectrometer used to perform solar absorption measurements to derive column-averaged atmospheric concentrations of greenhouse gases (GHGs).
+In support of the European Space Agency (ESA), the COllaborative Carbon Column Observing Network (COCCON) has been established to offer a framework for the operation and data analysis of the EM27/SUN, ensuring the generation of fiducial GHG observations [@Frey2019;@Alberti2021;@Herkommer2024].
 The process of estimating the column-averaged concentration of GHGs from the interferograms recorded by the EM27/SUN is called retrieval.
 The retrieval algorithm established in the COCCON community is PROFFAST [@Hase1999;@Sha2020;@Hase2023].
-PROFFASTpylot [@Feld2024] is an interface around PROFFAST that significantly reduces the complexity of running PROFFAST retrievals.
+PROFFASTpylot [@Feld2024] is an interface around PROFFAST that significantly reduces the complexity of running its retrievals.

 ![Modules of the EM27 Retrieval Pipeline.\label{fig:architecture}](architecture.png){width="75%"}

 \vspace{-3mm}

 The Munich Urban Carbon Column network (MUCCnet) consists of 5 EM27/SUN spectrometers deployed in and around Munich, Germany [@Heinle2018;@Dietrich2021;@Aigner2023].
 Due to its autonomous operation since 2019, our research group generates a significant amount of EM27/SUN data.
 Processing this data in an automated and scalable way required us to extend the functionality of the PROFFASTpylot.
-Under the hood, we use the PROFFASTpylot to ensure consistency with the COCCON community.
+Under the hood, we use the PROFFASTpylot to ensure consistency with the COCCON community. \autoref{fig:architecture} shows the current building blocks of the EM27 Retrieval Pipeline.

 # State of the Field

 The EM27 Retrieval Pipeline is complementary to the PROFFASTpylot [@Feld2024].
 In general, the more EM27/SUN measurement data one has to retrieve, the more benefits come from the higher degree of automation the pipeline offers.
 While not implementing 100% of the flexibility the PROFFASTpylot provides, this pipeline is flexible enough to be used by any EM27/SUN setup, adhering to COCCON processing standards.
 Since the EM27 Retrieval Pipeline is an automation layer on top of the underlying retrieval algorithm, it is algorithm-agnostic and could be extended to support GFIT [@Connor2016;@Zeng2021] or other algorithms.

 GGG2014/GGG2020 [@Wunch2015;@Laughner2024] is the data processing suite of the Total Carbon Column Observing Network (TCCON) [@tccon].
-It is built around the GFIT retrieval algorithm and offers a similar degree of automation as the PROFFASTpylot.
+It is built around the GFIT retrieval algorithm [@Zeng2021] and offers a similar degree of automation as the PROFFASTpylot.
 Since the TCCON instruments are significantly larger and more complex to deploy than the EM27/SUN, the GGG processing suite does not explicitly account for frequent instrument redeployments.

 # Statement of Need